Virtual and abstract types¶

 By marking a method as

-abstract the compiler will check that all subclasses implement this method, even if a program doesn't use them.
+abstract the compiler will check that all subclasses implement this method (matching the parameter types and names), even if a program doesn't use them.

 Abstract methods can also be defined in modules, and the compiler will check that including types implement them.